-Our Trust policy complies with the guidance set out in Part four of Keeping Children Safe in Education 2018.
+Our Trust policy complies with the guidance set out in Part four of Keeping Children Safe in Education.

-All allegations of abuse of children carried out by any staff member or volunteer will be taken seriously.
-If an allegation is made regarding a member of staff or volunteer, the following will be considered: Has the member of staff/volunteer:
+All allegations of abuse of children carried out by any staff member or volunteer or supply staff will be taken seriously.
+If an allegation is made regarding a member of staff or volunteer, the following will be considered:

+Has the member of staff/volunteer:

-- Behaved in a way that has harmed a child, or may have harmed a child? - Possibly committed a criminal offence against or related to a child? - Behaved towards a child or children in a way that indicates he or she would pose a risk of harm to children?
+- Behaved in a way that has harmed a child, or may have harmed a child? - Possibly committed a criminal offence against or related to a child? - Behaved towards a child or children in a way that indicates he or she would pose a risk of harm to children or - Behaved or may have behaved in a way that indicates they may not be suitable to work with children